Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

 From this, it is clear from (\ref{322_6}) that the dynamical exponent $z$ can take the values across the interval $z\in (-\infty,z_{-}]\cup[z_{+},\infty)$, where:

-The solution given by (\ref{322_4}) can represent a hyperbolic black hole for $\kappa=-1$, a spherical black hole for $\kappa=+1$, and a black brane for $\kappa=0$, assuming that the integration constants $c_1$ and $c_2$ are selected appropriately for $z>z_+>0$, ensuring that $p_+ \geq p_- \geq z_+ \geq 0$.
+The solution given by (\ref{322_4}) can represent a hyperbolic black hole for $\kappa=-1$, a spherical black hole for $\kappa=+1$, and a black brane for $\kappa=0$, assuming that the integration constants $c_1$ and $c_2$ are appropriately selected for $z>z_+>0$, ensuring that $p_+ \geq p_- \geq z_+ \geq 0$.
 In each case, $r_+$ corresponds to the (outer) horizon based on the assumption that the solution possesses a singularity at $r=r_+$, which indicates the largest root of $f^2(r)$ (i.e., $f^2(r_+)=0$).
-Additionally, if we define
+In addition, if we define